-The intent of the Ravenscar Profile is that tasks and interrupt handlers should not make concurrent use of an unprotected shared variable - all interactions involving tasks or interrupt handlers are recommended to be via protected and atomic objects, where an atomic object is either a suspension object or one that has the Atomic aspect applied to it or its type.
+The intent of the Ravenscar Profile is that tasks and interrupt handlers should not make concurrent use of an unprotected shared variable - all interactions involving tasks or interrupt handlers are recommended to be via protected or suspension objects, or by appropriate use of atomic objects (see §2.1.2).
 The avoidance of unprotected shared variables is generally a requirement of high integrity systems, although detection of this erroneous case is not mandated by the Ravenscar Profile definition.

 The static detection of absence of unprotected shared variables can be achieved assuming the restriction that the use of all global variables of unprotected type by each task object and by each interrupt handler is statically identifiable.
-All global objects that are either of a protected type or an atomic type may be safely shared, and so no static identification is required for these.
-Static verification can then ensure that no unprotected global variable is accessed by more than one thread of control.
+All visible objects of a protected type may be safely shared.
+Objects of an atomic type may be safely shared too, but only provided that they are accessed by a read/write sequence that is statically proven free of race conditions.
+In addition to that, static verification can then ensure that no unprotected global variable is accessed by more than one thread of control.

-Note that if a task object or interrupt handler shares global data only with program elaboration code, i.e. the elaboration code initializes global data that is subsequently privately used by a single task or interrupt handler, then this data does not need to be protected if the Partition\Elaboration\Policy pragma is used with the argument Sequential, since this pragma ensures that the elaboration is complete prior to any task execution or interrupt attachment (and hence there can be no sharing violation).
+Note that if a task object or interrupt handler shares global data only with program elaboration code, i.e. the elaboration code initializes global data that is subsequently privately used by a single task or interrupt handler, then this data does not need to be protected if the Partition_Elaboration_Policy pragma is used with the argument Sequential, since this pragma ensures that the elaboration is complete prior to any task execution or interrupt attachment (and hence there can be no sharing violation).